spl0k/supysonic/docs/man/supysonic-server.rst

     used.

 **-h** <*hostname*>, **--host** <*hostname*>
     Hostname or IP address on which to listen.
-The default is ``0.0.0.0`` which means to listen on all IPv4 interfaces on this host.
+The default is ``localhost``.
     Cannot be used with **--socket**.

 **-p** <*port*>, **--port** <*port*>